Department of Anthropology

 Office: VMMC 102C

 I received a BA in Anthropology from Durham University, England, and a PhD in Anthropology from the University of Pennsylvania.
-My first book, Embroidering Lives: Women’s Work and Skill in the Lucknow Embroidery Industry, was published by SUNY Press in 1999, and my second book, Fashioning Bollywood: The Making and Meaning of Costumes in the Hindi Film Industry, is coming out at the end of 2013, published by Bloomsbury Academic Press (formerly Berg Press).
+My first book, Embroidering Lives: Women’s Work and Skill in the Lucknow Embroidery Industry, was published by SUNY Press in 1999, and my second book, Fashioning Bollywood: The Making and Meaning of Costumes in the Hindi Film Industry, has recently been published by Bloomsbury Academic Press (formerly Berg Press).

 I have an abiding interest in both the sciences and the humanities, and how they contribute to anthropology.
 A background in performing arts has proved very helpful in my research, although I have had regrettably (or happily, depending upon your perspective) few opportunities to put it into practice.
 I am an Associate of the London College of Music.